UAE: Airfares likely to remain high in 2025 due to strong travel demand

 The global aviation industry is struggling with delays in aircraft deliveries, which are hampering the expansion plans of UAE and global airlines

-Airfares are expected to remain high in the UAE and globally in 2025, driven by strong demand for travel, despite oil prices likely staying subdued this year.
+Airfares are expected to remain high in the UAE and globally in 2025, driven by strong travel demand despite oil prices likely staying subdued this year.

 This sustained demand will be fuelled by a combination of corporate, MICE (meetings, incentives, conferences, and exhibitions), and bleisure (business and leisure combined) travel, along with regular seasonal trips that people in the UAE and other countries take each year.